Unleash/unleash/website/docs/tutorials/app-demo-tutorial.md

 Disable it again, and it will no longer show on the next reload.

-# SDK Integration - A Closer Look
+## SDK Integration - A Closer Look

 Now that we've seen the feature toggles and their underlying use cases in action, let's investigate how they operate behind the scenes in the source code.
 The key objective of this final topic is to help understand how you would implement this into your own application.

-We start with the Unleash [https://docs.getunleash.io/reference/sdks/next-js](Next.js SDK documentation) - open up this page where we'll review the Installation and Environment variables.
+We start with the Unleash [Next.js SDK documentation](/docs/generated/sdks/client-side/next-js) - open up this page where we'll review the Installation and Environment variables.

 First of all, to prepare the environment, the SDK will be installed from the package manager of choice (npm, yarn, pnpm).